 - Dr Dmitri Levitin from the University of Oxford

 - Prof. Steven Nadler from the University of Wisconsin–Madison

 - Prof. Dominik Perler from the Humboldt University of Berlin

 - Prof. Bogdan Szlachta from Jagiellonian University

-- Prof. Catherine Wilson from the University of York.
+- Prof. Catherine Wilson from the City University of New York

 Files to download